numayer-z/numayer-z.github.io/content/publications.md

 2. Impact of Tube Diameter and Dielectric Constant on the Performance of CNTFET-Based 8T SRAM Cells, 2024, Microelectronic Engineering

 > This paper is still under review.
 Stay connected to know the update!

+3. Simulation analysis of a highly sensitive biosensor based on a 1D photonic crystal for early detection of cancer cells

+> This paper is still under review.
+Stay connected to know the update!